 Let me start by saying that I freely post my images online with full knowledge of how the Internet works and what may happen with those images.
-I post them here, on FetLife, and often on Twitter, Instagram, and Tumblr (a site pretty-much built for re-sharing images).
+I post them here, on FetLife, and often on Instagram or Twitter.

 I post them under a Creative Commons “Attribution Non-Commercial No Derivatives” license (CC BY-NC-ND) … which basically means I’m giving legal permission for anyone to share them wherever they’d like, as long as they give me credit, don’t try to make money from them, and don’t alter them in any way.
-And I’m not naive enough to think that will stop people from doing other things with them, too.
+But I’m not naive enough to think that will stop people from doing other things with them.

 And for the most part, the things people do when they share my images don’t really bug me, and not much would surprise me.
 When someone on Fetlife recently posted an image of mine, replacing my watermark with theirs, I left a comment pointing that out and notified those I know who had loved the image (because I’d want to know if I was sending love to a stolen image … see below) … but really, I wasn’t all that upset or surprised by the act itself.
 Like I said, given the nature of online, I sorta expect that kind of thing to happen to most people who post images online, and I take it as one of the minor annoyances that come with all the many privileges of the Internet and online image sharing.

-I am glad Bound Light noticed it, and it was nice to see friends and strangers reporting the theft, leaving supportive/corrective comments, and sending more love to the original images.
+I’m glad someone noticed it, and it was nice to see friends and strangers reporting the theft, leaving supportive/corrective comments, and sending more love to the original images.
 For that, I’m grateful.
 But in the larger scheme of things, it ain’t so bad … and I’ll take compliments where I get them, even the back-handed ones.

 But there is an aspect to that kind of thing that really does bother me: the misrepresentation of the abilities of the person posting the image, particularly when the image involves dangerous activities that require solid skills (like rope suspensions).